ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

 - Jumper (deals extra knockback, but deals no damage)
 - Bouncy (slimeballs cause grenade to bounce 2 times before exploding)
 - Sticky (honey causes grenade to stick to surfaces and explode 2 seconds later)
+- Potion (creates a larger lingering area effect cloud when it lands)

 **Rockets**
 - Explosive (does good AOE at a good range, does not destroy tiles)